• Skip to primary navigation

 • Add rice, chicken broth, tomato paste, and seasonings to a small saucepan.
 Cover with lid and bring to a simmer.
 Simmer on low until liquid has been absorbed and rice is tender.

-• While rice cooks sear the kielbasa in a large nonstick skillet set over medium heat.
+• While rice cooks sear the kielbasa in a large nonstick skillet set over medium-high heat.
 Periodically flip the sausage to ensure it cooks evenly.
 Once seared and heated through, remove from skillet and set aside.

 • Add peppers and onions to the skillet and saute them in the leftover rendered fat from the kielbasa.*